hexil-org/hexer/README.md

 1. Install Rust and Cargo, for example [using _rustup_](https://www.rust-lang.org/tools/install).

-2. Navigate to the `back` directory.
+2. Navigate to the `backend` directory.
 Then start the backend:

     ```sh
     cargo run